d12frosted/elpa-mirror/gnu/vertico-readme.txt

      since these commands allow you to act on the object at point or in the minibuffer.
-  6. Install Consult if you want additional featureful completion commands, e.g, the buffer switcher `consult-buffer' with preview or the line-based search `consult-line'.
+  6. Install Consult if you want additional featureful completion commands, e.g., the buffer switcher `consult-buffer' with preview or the line-based search `consult-line'.
   7. Install Embark-Consult and Wgrep for export from `consult-line' to `occur-mode' buffers and from `consult-grep' to editable `grep-mode' buffers.